Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

-In all states except Nebraska and Maine, the electors are assigned according to the "winner takes all" principle.
-Nebraska and Maine allocate elctoral votes districtwise, which means that there is potential for each of those states to not vote entirely blue or red, but we will ignore this possiblity since it is not of significant relevance for the calculations.
+In all states except Nebraska and Maine, the electors are assigned according to the ``winner-take-all'' principle.
+Nebraska and Maine allocate electoral votes districtwise, which means that there is potential for each of those states to not vote entirely blue or red, but we will ignore this possiblity since it is not of significant relevance for the calculations.

-A U.S.~presidential election typically comes down to a vote between one Republican candidate and one Democratic candidate.
-It follows that a “red wall” state is unlikely to be in the same coalition as a “blue wall” state and consideration of such improbable coalitions when counting pivotal and critical voters may lead to inaccuracies.
-Reorder the states so that the first $18$ states are blue, and the next $21$ states are red.
-Hence we will represent the Electoral College as the simplicial complex $K$ given by
+U.S.~presidential elections typically come down to a vote between one Republican candidate and one Democratic candidate.
+It follows that a “red wall” state is not going to be in the same coalition as a “blue wall” state and consideration of such impossible coalitions when counting pivotal and critical voters may lead to misinterpretation of the situation on the ground.
+With this in mind, and reordering the states so that the first $18$ states are blue and the next $21$ states are red, we will represent the Electoral College as the simplicial complex $K$ given by